How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 Controlling the Flow of Domain Names:

 Building upon the foundation of DNS, we can explore the concept of controlling the flow of domain names.
 By implementing a robust DNS infrastructure, administrators can shape and manage the way users interact with various online entities.
-The selection of intriguing domain names such as "how-do-i-get-your-attention.com," "promo.claims," "claims.promo," "memory.claims," "memories.claims," "good.claims," "between.claims," and "bad.claims" exemplifies the potential for creating distinctive online destinations that capture attention and convey specific messages or branding.
+The selection of intriguing domain names such as how-do-i-get-your-attention.com, promo.claims and claims.promo exemplifies the potential for creating distinctive online destinations that capture attention and convey specific messages or branding.

 Designing the DNS Infrastructure: